TomArcher/technical-blog/content/posts/meeting-diet/index.md

 With these assumptions, our task is to implement a binary decision variable for each meeting and solve a maximization problem subject to dual constraints.

+### Under the Hood: Why This Is Really a Matrix Problem

+Even though we framed this as meetings and Python code, the solver is really working with matrices.
+Each meeting is a column, each rule (time budget, energy budget, mandatory meetings, overlaps) is a row, and the solver builds a big grid of numbers called a constraint matrix.

+When you run the model, the solver crunches through that matrix using linear algebra techniques to find the best combination of 1s and 0s (attend vs skip).
+So while you don’t see the math spelled out, the engine making it all work is pure matrix computation.

 ---

 ## Using AI to Scaffold the Code